core-methods-in-edm/assignment2/README.md

-# Assignment 2
+# Data Manipulation Project
 ### Data Wrangling and Visualization

-In Assignment 2 we will be practicing data manipulation including use of the tidyverse.
+In this project, we will be practicing data manipulation including use of the tidyverse.

-The instructions to Assignment 2 are in the Assignment 2-2020.rmd file.
-Assignments are structured in three parts, in the first part you can just follow along with the code, in the second part you will need to apply the code, and in the third part is completely freestyle and you are expected to apply your new knowledge in a new way.
+The final work are in the data manipulation.rmd file.
+The work is divided in to three different parts based on its structure.
+In the first part there are examples to show you how to construct the code, which you may follow along with the code to have an idea of it.
+In the second part you will need to apply what you learned in the first part, and answer the respective questions.
+In the last part you are completely free of how you answer the questions.
+It could be what you learned in the first part, or it could also be knowledges from outside research.

-**Please complete as much as you can by midnight EDT, 10/05/20**

-Once you have finished, commit, push and pull your assignment back to the main branch.
-Include both the .Rmd file and the .html file.
+Once it is finished, commit, push and pull the data manipulation project back to the main branch.

 Good luck!